Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

         retrieved in which case if there is more than one VC code, or no VC code, associated with the record, the output value is set to zero.

+    * #identification_classifier_agreement# - displays a tick if the current determination matches the suggestion with the highest probability made by an image classifier, or a cross if there is a mis-match.
+These are replaced by "Yes" or "No" in downloads.
+Nothing is shown unless an image classifier was used for the record.
+    * #identification_classifier_suggestion# - the taxon name given for the most likely suggested taxon name according to the image classifiers used for the record.
     * #lat:<format>:<precision># or #lat# - a formatted latitude value.
 If specified, `<format>` can be one of: